veronhoxha/figures/README.md

 - I made the figures there in CSS Battle website then transferred and customized them a bit based on my preferences.

 - You can check it out here: https://people.inf.elte.hu/nknba9/Figures/

+- Note: Since it's all its static you can see the project visible on 90% zoom.

 - 😉